• Skip to primary navigation

 A picture of all of the ingredients needed to make these chocolate mint chip cookies.

-• Cannabutter: Start with my Bliss Cannabutter or make your own ahead of time.
+• ½ cup Bliss Cannabutter: Start with my Bliss Cannabutter or make your own ahead of time.
 The cannabutter should be softened to room temperature for the best results.
 You can substitute cannabis coconut oil here, but it should be at room temperature.
-You don't want to use melted butter; you want to be softened.
+You don’t want to use melted butter; you want to be softened.
 Learn how to soften cannabutter here safely.

-• Eggs: for consistency
+• 2 large eggs: for consistency

-• Vanilla extract: for taste
+• ½ teaspoon vanilla extract: for taste

 Note: a complete list of ingredients with amounts and printable instructions is located in the recipe card below.